lost-scripts/lost-scripts.github.io/themes/lost-theme/README.md

 ## Other...

-- **Bare Repository:** The central repository for the theme could be cloned as bare repository using this command `git clone --bare https://github.com/lost-scripts/lost-theme` instead, which avoids using the `git config receive.denyCurrentBranch updateInstead` configuration.
+- **Bare Repository:** Alternatively, the central repository for the theme could be cloned as *bare repository* using the command `git clone --bare https://github.com/lost-scripts/lost-theme` to avoid having to apply the `git config receive.denyCurrentBranch updateInstead` configuration.
 A bare repository avoids conflicts when pushing from multiple projects but complicates maintenance because you lose direct visibility into the files.
-You also can convert an existing non-bare repository to bare, but this process is more advanced and requires careful management of the worktree.
-Refer to Git's documentation for detailed steps.
+You also can convert an existing *non-bare* repository to *bare*, but this process is more advanced and requires careful management of the worktree.
+Refer to Git's documentation for further details.

 - **Multiple Sites Using the Theme:** This workflow supports using the same theme repository across multiple Hugo projects.
 Push updates from one project and pull them into others to maintain consistency.